Resources and Advice

 If you’re worried about the risk of side-effects and you’d value some extra peace of mind with your loved one’s medication at Taking Care, our Medication Information Service team are on hand to answer your questions and explain more about pills and prescriptions (in complete confidence).

-As part of the service, we help over 70,000 people stay in the homes they love with 24/7 help at the touch of an alarm pendant or personal alarm, plus a medical support line staffed by qualified nurses.
+As part of the service, we have helped over 200,000 people stay in the homes they love with 24/7 help at the touch of an pendant alarm or personal alarm, plus a medical support line staffed by qualified nurses.
 They are happy to talk with you about any concern, no matter how big or small.

 Download brochure